bolzon/google-tts/README.md

 ## Premises

-You need to have the Google Cloud environment configured and authenticated as well as the TTS API enable in your machine before you are able to run this script.
+You need to have the Google Cloud environment configured and authenticated in your machine before you are able to run this script.

+You also need to enable the [Cloud Text-To-Speech](https://cloud.google.com/text-to-speech/) service in your GCP account.

-To get further information on how to do this, please take a look at the [Google Cloud Platform official content](https://cloud.google.com/text-to-speech/docs/quickstart-protocol).
+Get further information on how to do this at the [Google Cloud Platform official content](https://cloud.google.com/text-to-speech/docs/quickstart-protocol).

 ## Author